zkpstandard/docs/pages/standards/proposals.md

 ---

-## Proposals submitted 2023 onward
+## Specification Proposals since 2023/2024

-To be added: notes about proposals of working groups created since the inception (in 2023) of the ZKProof Standards Committee.
+Upcoming specification proposals are expected to emerge from various [working groups](https://docs.zkproof.org/standards/wg#wg-current), following the [Process for Creating a ZKProof Specification (ZSpec)](https://docs.zkproof.org/standards/process#process-ZSpec).

-## Proposals submitted between 2019 and 2021
+## Specification Proposals submitted between 2019 and 2021

 In preparation for every workshop, the community submits papers on the security, implementation and applications of zero-knowledge proofs.
 If accepted, the papers are to be discussed at the upcoming workshop with the goal to convey and facilitate progress in zero-knowledge proof technology, by sharing knowledge among participants and by creating public living documents that convey the state of the art.
 Submissions can be along the following tracks: